opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To set Opacity for a column/layer content:**

-    Click the triangle icon (|additional_settings|) on the column/layer header, and use the slider that's displayed to set the column/layer opacity.
+    Click the triangle icon (|additional_settings|) on the column/layer header, and do one of the following:

+    - Use the **Opacity** slider to set the column/layer opacity.

+    - Input the desired **Opacity** value in the numeric field, to set the column/layer opacity.

 .. tip:: **To set a Color Filter for a column/layer content:**